 Readers know how quick this is going to be, and why they should give an answer.

-Undertaking research is certainly different to customer feedback.
+Undertaking market research is certainly different to customer feedback.
 But the same rules apply.
 Take a look at our example from Enough Plastic, a global anti-plastic NGO.

 Let’s check this against our list from before.